rufimov/crataegus-hybrid-zone-analysis/README.md

 ## Notes

 1. **Ploidy and Repeat Units (Script 03):** The ploidy and repeat unit vectors are hardcoded and must match your GenoDive file structure.
-Adjust these if your data differs.

 2. **Excluded Samples:** Several samples are excluded from analyses (e.g., "L101", "HMAC611", etc.).
 These are hardcoded in the scripts.